jrodriguesmagal/OcupationCOVID-19-Simulation/README.md

 # Emergency room Occupation Simulation due to COVID-19
 Final project of the Concurrent Programming discipline, where I tried to simulate, using threads and execution control mechanisms, the Emergencie's behavior and occupation of  Intensive Care Units duting COVID-19 pandemic.

+Link to explanation video on You Tube: https://youtu.be/i3tqsdTyer0